USDAForestService/fs-open-forest-platform/frontend/src/assets/content/mthood/tree-locations/prohibited.md

+Make sure you are on National Forest Land before cutting your tree.

 #### No cutting or removing trees within:

 *   100 feet of a trail, 200 feet of campgrounds or recreation sites, or 300 feet of a stream or lake.